October 15, 2018

 Nursing is a unique mixture of art and science.
 The science of nursing can be taught in a classroom.
 The art of nursing must be taught individually, and much of the responsibility for doing that falls to a dedicated group of mentors known as preceptors.

 These experienced preceptors take responsibility for overseeing the latter-stage clinical experiences of our advanced practice nurses.
 They work on a one-on-one basis with our nurse practitioner, nurse midwife, and other advanced practice nurses, imparting the scientific and intuitive knowledge garnered through their years of experience.
 They serve as mentors, sounding boards, supervisors, quality control inspectors, colleagues and—quite often—friends.
-They accelerate the final stages of the educational process, and help assure that each advanced practice nurse is well prepared to practice to the full extent of her or his licensure.
+They accelerate the final stages of the educational process, and help assure that each advanced practice nurse is well prepared to practice to the full extent of their licensure.

 Being a preceptor is an enormous responsibility.
 It is also an enormous opportunity.
 Being a preceptor gives an experienced nurse the opportunity to impart not only knowledge, but also the patience, compassion, cultural awareness, and sensitivity that are essential professional skills.
 Preceptors, in turn, find that the experience keeps them on the cutting edge of their profession, and refreshes their dedication and enthusiasm.